LinLabNEU/reweight_pruning3/readme.md

 ```
 python check_model_operations.py
 ```
 We first count the number of additions and multiplications by setting the addition bits and multiplication bits to 32 in the check_model_operations.py.
 It shows that the there are 155.692M multiplications and 153.41 additions in the case of no sparsity (setting the sparsity to 0 when print_summary).
-The total number of operations is 309M, which is close to and no larger the 325.4M results in the first counting method with the tool.
+The total number of operations is 309M, which is close to and no larger than the 325.4M value in the first counting method with the tool.

 In the pruned model, we should set the sparsity to a non-zero value, and the number of operations will decrease.
 But since the sparsity for each layer is not the same, it is not easy to use one number to represent the sparsity of all layers.
 We think that setting the sparsity parameter to 0.5 should be an appropriate choice (not over-estimating the results), considering the overall sparsity for the whole model is about 75% (0.98M / 4M).
 By setting the sparsity parameter to 0.5, there are 78.99M multiplications and 76.7M additions according to the outputs of the check_model_operations.py file (still setting the addition bits and multiplication bits to 32 bits).